nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 - **Safety Improvements**
     Dynamic ISF guarding (7-day required data), safer edge-case behavior, and improved support for high-insulin-resistance setups.
 - **Updated Language & Translations**
     Clear, friendly, and easy-to-understand.
-Fully localized with ongoing help from our Crowdin contributors (translators still welcome).
+Fully localized with ongoing help from our Crowdin contributors ([translators still welcome](https://crowdin.triodocs.org)).
 - **Now Requires Loop Follow v4.0 or Later**
     More info at [LoopFollowDocs](https://loopfollowdocs.org/remote/remote-control-trio/)
 - **Autotune Removed**
-    Autotune has not performed as it was intended for years with the addition of Dynamic ISF and the change from a single ISF and CR in Therapy settings.
-For this reason, we have removed it until it can be rewritten to work with Trio or a new Autotune-like feature can be built.
+    For years, Autotune has not performed as it was intended to with the addition of Dynamic ISF and many users using multiple ISF and CR in Therapy settings.
+For this reason, we have removed it until it can be rewritten to work with Trio or a until a new Autotune-like feature can be built.

 ### What *Will* Transfer from Trio 0.2 to Trio 0.7?